 Offering Prizes as part of a Customer Reward Program is becoming an increasingly popular way for corporations to establish direct links with their existing and potential customer base.
-Since on a fundamental level the use of a prize as giveaway, contest or sweepstake; acts like a catalyst in motivating people to participate.
+Since on a fundamental level the use of a prize as a giveaway, contest or sweepstake; acts as a catalyst in motivating people to participate.

 These types of corporate marketing and/or customer retention campaigns are a great way to:

 • Naturally build on brand integrity and consumer trust;

 • Enhance a marketing campaign by effectively attracting additional attention;

 • Retain customers by truly rewarding them for their loyalty;